juliorodrigues97/perfume-distribution-analytics/README.md

 - **RFM segmentation**: scores are calculated at the customer account (group) level, not individual customer level — recency reflects the most recent purchase across all customers in the group.

--**RFM scoring**: Recency, Frequency, and Monetary scores use fixed business thresholds rather than dynamic quantiles.
+- **RFM scoring**: Recency, Frequency, and Monetary scores use fixed business thresholds rather than dynamic quantiles.
 R5 represents purchases within 30 days, F5 more than 60 orders in 12 months, and M5 more than $1.75M in 12 month revenue.
 This ensures scores reflect consistent business standards rather than relative customer rankings.

 ---